 \subsubsection{Obstructions}

-In Section \ref{ssec:motivate-video}, we highlight that obstructions decrease video QoE significantly in a satellite network.
-We find our proposed methods can effectively handle the obstructed scenario.
-In the Starlink dataset, sometimes bandwidth drops abruptly, degrading QoE as shown in Figure \ref{fig:motivation_video_QoE_stanard}.
+In Sec~\ref{ssec:motivate-video}, we highlight that obstructions decrease video QoE significantly in a satellite network.
+We find that our proposed methods can effectively handle the obstructed scenario.
+In the Starlink dataset, sometimes bandwidth drops abruptly, degrading QoE as shown in Fig.~\ref{fig:motivation_video_QoE_stanard}.
 If the bandwidth falls below the 25$th$ percentile for over 10 seconds, it is considered an "obstruction period".
 In all, 158 obstruction periods were identified in the dataset, accounting for 5.8\% of the total duration.
-Our Joint RL effectively handles these scenarios as shown in Figure \ref{fig:simulation-overall}, and we provide a case study in Figure \ref{fig:obstruction-visualization}.
+Our Joint RL effectively handles these scenarios as shown in Fig.~\ref{fig:simulation-overall}, and we provide a case study in Fig.~\ref{fig:obstruction-visualization}.
 Unlike other methods that have bitrate fluctuations when faced with obstructions, RL methods smoothly switch to a different satellite and maintain consistently high bitrates.